1 Day Trip In Pontian, Johor

 Besides, Pontian has a town named after the word “pineapple” in Malay, called “Pekan Nanas”.
 This is to commemorate the place that was once the second largest supplier of pineapples in the world during 60’s.
 It even has the largest pineapple farm in Johor.

 8 Things To Do In Pontian Johor

 1. Kukup (龟咯渔村)

 Kukup Island is the most southern fishing village in Malaysia as well as Asia.
 Everything on the island is above the sea and supported by strong pillars.
 Kukup is the first place in Malaysia that build houses above the sea.
-Houses, buildings and roads are well-maintained by the government.
+Houses, buildings, and roads are well-maintained by the government.

 Recently, the fishing village is equipped with modern facilities to support normal living.
-Even though the island is developing rapidly, the environment is well-preserved by government and villagers.
+Even though the island is developing rapidly, the environment is well-preserved by the government and villagers.

 Things to do in Kukup: